-For lacking words or complementary information, please use the glossaries made by Slice et al.:
+For lacking words and/or complementary information, please use the glossaries made by Slice et al.:

 - Aligned coordinates (or specimens, individuals, objects, configurations)

 Also called “rotated” objects, or aligned objects are defined by their residual coordinates after GPA, i.e., the coordinates resulting from the Procrustes superimposition to the consensus object (translation, scaling and rotation).

 XYOM shows you these objects if you ask for the ROTATED graphic after GPA.